awsdocs/amazon-aurora-user-guide/doc_source/babelfish-create.md

 1. For **DB cluster parameter group**, do one of the following:
    + Choose **Create new** to create a new parameter group with Babelfish turned on\.
    + Choose **Choose existing** to use an existing parameter group\.
 If you use an existing group, make sure to modify the group before creating the cluster and add values for Babelfish parameters\.
-For information about Babelfish parameters, see [Configuring a database for Babelfish](babelfish-configuration.md)\.
+For information about Babelfish parameters, see [DB cluster parameter group settings for Babelfish](babelfish-configuration.md)\.

      If you use an existing group, provide the group name in the box that follows\.